Nandini0206/bowling-challenge/README.md

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+## Steps

+- Started with gutter Game
+- Add a calculating score element

 ## Logic

 - Frame initialises as empty